hartwigmedical/pipeline5/image/README.md

 ## Creating a public image with overrides

-Creating a public image will use resources (static configuration of the pipeline like gene panels, reference genomes etc) from the common-resources-public repository and common-resources bucket (large files).
+Creating a public image will use resources (static configuration of the pipeline like gene panels, reference genomes etc.) from the common-resources-public repository and common-resources bucket (large files).
 To override the files in either of these locations, for instance to make an image for an external group, you can use the `--flavour` option.

 First create a bucket of the conventions `gs://common-resources-{name}-overrides` where `name` is some identifier for the